-The Inventions and Contributions Board is pleased to announce the winner of the 2017 Software of the Year competition, which was sponsored by the Offices of the Chief Engineer, Safety and Mission Assurance, and the Chief Information Officer.
+NASA’s Inventions and Contributions Board (ICB) is pleased to announce the winners of the 2018 Software of the Year (SOY) Award competition.

-The following software from Ames Research Center was selected as the Winner of the 2017 Software of the Year award:
+A software team from NASA’s Jet Propulsion Laboratory was selected as Winner of the 2018 Software of the Year Award for their software Onsight.

 OnSight allows scientists and engineers to immerse themselves within a reconstruction of the Mars terrain around the Curiosity rover.
 Prior to OnSight, scientists worked primarily by viewing 2D images or panoramas sent back by the Curiosity rover.
 However, it is extremely difficult to get a sense of three dimensional relationships by viewing 2D images.
 Three-dimensional visualization on traditional computer screens has been available to a subset of Mars mission operations teams since the late 1990s.
 However, these interfaces have not been available to the full mission science team and do not offer the intuitive understanding gained when the environment is explored in the same ways as an environment on Earth.

 Using an immersive display, OnSight can render a reconstruction of Mars at full scale, and allow users to navigate the model by simply walking and looking around.
 There are many potential applications for this technology, including Earth based terrain visualization (e.g., caves, lava fields, remote field sites), as well as other planetary and asteroid surfaces.

 Runners-up awards were given to the following software teams:

 Ames Research Center: NASA Task Load Index (TLX) iOS

 The following software teams were selected for Honorable Mention::